dannsam/xenko-docs/manual/game-studio/navigation-meshes.md

     ![Choose navigation group](media/choose-navigation-group-in-navigation-mesh.png)

     Xenko builds a navigation mesh for this group.
+For more information about groups, including how to create them, see [Navigation groups](navigation-groups.md).

 5. Repeat steps 3 and 4 for as many groups as you want to use the navigation mesh.

     >[!Note]
     >If you want to create a navigation mesh for a different scene, create another navigation mesh asset and select the scene in the asset properties.